LinerSu/nyu-pl-spring-20-rec/Week 12/README.md

 			print_queue tq
 		*)
 		```
-	- Instead of directly using the pattern matching, we could use methods inside the module to handle the information hiding:
+	- Instead of directly using the pattern matching, we could use the methods inside the `QUEUE` module to handle the information hiding:
 		```sml
 		fun print_queue (q: int QUEUE.queue) =
 			if QUEUE.is_empty q then (print("\n"); ())